 On a tour of the Alps, they had driven over the mountains from Innsbruck but didn’t have the time to see either castle.

-I am equally sure they didn’t regret the time just watching the canoes, the hikers…
+I am equally sure they didn’t regret the time just watching the canoes, and the hikers and absorbing the beauty of the Alpsee.

-The swan family had come in a small flotilla at the sight of a willing person to feed them.
+The swan family came in a small flotilla at the sight of a willing person to feed them.

 The words of the Pink Floyd song hummed unsought in my head:

-The late summer visit to Hohenschwangau, to its castle and that of Neuschwanstein, drew to a close as the pink mantle of night drew around the mountains, falling softly on the town.
+The late summer visit to Hohenschwangau, to its castle and to Neuschwanstein drew to a close as the pink mantle of night drew around the mountains, falling softly on the town.

 As it did, I felt sure that another season would bring me back.